riverford/objection/README.md

 In concurrent scenarios all this becomes even more difficult, particularly in programs where such objects are being spawned/shutdown at runtime on multiple threads.

-The repl complicates things further, how often have you created a core.async process only to lose the reference to a channel and be powerless to reacquire it?
+The repl complicates things further, how often have you created a core.async process only to lose the reference to a channel?

 Objection provides a set of tools to manage the complexity inherent in objects of this nature, helping you write robust programs to have a better time at the repl when your program is changing as you edit it.